 Little Walks, Big Adventures helps you teach your toddler about his/her surroundings through fun and adventurous local explorations, outdoor games and activities that promote and enhance learning.
 Parents and caregivers will help their toddlers enhance their:

-Little Walks, Big Adventures has won the 2018 Book of the Year Award: Creative Child Awards.
+Little Walks, Big Adventures has won the 2018 Book of the Year Award: Creative Child Awards, and Baby Maternity Book of the Year Award 2018, Activity Books Category.

 “Little Walks, Big Adventures: 50+ Ideas for Exploring with Toddlers by Erin Buhr is a wonderful resource for parents and teachers.
 The world is full of learning opportunities, and Buhr uses daily activities and common neighborhood places to provide easy activities for parents and teachers to utilize.
 The book is laid out in an easy to read format.
 Each location is paired with easy learning activities and tips for parents, including what to bring and what to consider when you go.
 The author gives lots of little ideas to incorporate while visiting each location or going on each walk.
 The extension activities that she includes for each adventure cover a wide range of skills, and they are easy to set up with minimal materials and simple instructions.
 Your own neighborhood provides all kinds of adventures, and this book really helps the reader to see that.
 Not only does the book give lots of ideas that you can use right away, but it inspires the reader to look at their world in a new way.
 This book should be on every family bookshelf!”